Ilyana Kuziemko

 Ilyana Kuziemko is a professor of economics at Princeton University, where she has taught since 2014.
 She previously served as the David W. Zalaznick Associate Professor of Business at Columbia Business School from July 2013 to June 2014 and as associate professor from July 2012 to June 2013.
 From 2007 to 2012, she was an assistant professor of economics and public affairs at Princeton University and Woodrow Wilson School.
-She also served as a Deputy Assistant Secretary for Economic Policy at the U.S. Department of the Treasury from 2009–2010 under The Office of Microeconomic Analysis.
+She also served as a Deputy Assistant Secretary for Economic Policy at the U.S. Department of the Treasury from 2009 to 2010 under The Office of Microeconomic Analysis.
 During her tenure, she worked primarily on the development and early implementation of the Affordable Care Act.

 Education

 Ilyana Kuziemko obtained an A.B. in economics from Harvard University, where she graduated summa cum laude in 2000.
-After being selected as a Rhodes scholar, she studied at Oxford University from 2000–2002 where she obtained a B.A. in mathematics.
+After being selected as a Rhodes scholar, she studied at Oxford University from 2000 to 2002 where she obtained a B.A. in mathematics.
 She went on to pursue a Ph.D. in economics from Harvard University, where she graduated in 2007.